1-866-646-8465

 Why Is a Balanced Portfolio Important?

 Over time, you’ll likely want to rebalance your portfolio based on circumstances such as job loss, a new job, a new child, divorce, or loss of a loved one.
-Rebalancing involves shifting your asset allocations in response to life changes as well as market fluctuations.
+Rebalancing involves shifting your asset allocations in response to life changes as well as market volatility.

 What Does a Balanced Portfolio Look Like?